Host the sweetest Valentine’s Day party for kids with a sugar cookie decorating activity.

 1. Invite Valentine’s Day Party Guests.

 Welcome your guest to your home with a colorful party invitation.
-Make something handmade with the kids or check out some of the playful designs over at Minted.
+Make something handmade with the kids if you like.
 An impromptu text is a’ok if you’re pinched for time, too!

 2. Pre-bake the Valentine Cookies.